 How to invest HSA funds

-That means you’ll have $4,750 to invest while the remaining $2,000 sits in your HSA account.
+That means you’ll have $5,750 to invest while the remaining $2,000 sits as cash.
 You can invest in mutual funds, and one of the best benefits of doing this with an HSA is the triple tax advantage.

 There are three tax advantages you can benefit from when you contribute to your HSA.